tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 Below, we see our available transports, how many messages are queued, and how many workers are running them.
 Notice it shows our `scheduler_default` transport as not running.
-This is expected as we didn't configure it to run locally.
+This is expected, as we didn't configure it to run locally.

 Below that, we have a snapshot of statistics for the last 24 hours.